filamentphp/filament/packages/notifications/docs/05-customizing-notifications.md

 ## Styling notifications

-Notifications have dedicated CSS classes you can hook into to apply your own styling:
+Notifications have dedicated CSS classes you can hook into to apply your own styling.
+Open the inspector in your browser to find out which classes you need to target.

-- `filament-notifications`
-- `filament-notifications-notification`
-- `filament-notifications-icon`
-- `filament-notifications-title`
-- `filament-notifications-close-button`
-- `filament-notifications-date`
-- `filament-notifications-body`
-- `filament-notifications-actions`

 ## Using a custom notification view